Terror (band): History

+In 2006 their sophomore album, Always the Hard Way was released.
+It reached No. 10 on Billboard Heatseekers and No. 19 on the Top Independent Records chart.
+Ben of Punknews game the album a positive review stating " What makes Terror stand out from the pack -- besides the clear conviction and honesty in what they do -- is that if you don't take the few negative aspects of them too seriously, you can have a lot of fun with Always the Hard Way."
+Terror once again took part in the Sounds of the Underground tour this time as one of the featured acts alongside As I Lay Dying, In Flames and Trivium.
+They also made their first appearance on the Persistence tour with other hardcore acts like Sick of it All.
 Before Terror, vocalist Scott Vogel sang for Slugfest, Despair, and for Buffalo, New York-based metalcore act Buried Alive in the mid-1990s.
-Drummer Nick Jett and ex-guitarist Todd Jones were members of the well-known hardcore band Carry On (who had releases on Bridge Nine and Teamwork Records).
+Drummer Nick Jett and ex-lead guitarist Todd Jones were members of the well-known hardcore band Carry On (who had releases on Bridge Nine and Teamwork Records).
 Richmond, Virginia's David Wood is well known as the vocalist of his hometown hardcore band Down to Nothing.
 Carl Schwartz, formerly of Sworn Vengeance, recorded much of Always the Hard Way after quitting the band to front First Blood full-time.